 In this Article

-What is Cervical Mucus
+What Is Cervical Mucus?

-Cervical Mucus in Pregnancy
+Cervical Mucus During Pregnancy

-How Can You Check Cervical Mucus
+How Can You Check Cervical Mucus?

 - Fingers: This is the method that yields the most accurate information.
 Clean your hands.
 Insert two fingers into your vagina and check the consistency, colour, and stickiness.

-- Thick and cloudy: This is usually at one week into the cycle.
-At this point, you are approaching ovulation.
+- Thick and cloudy:You will notice thick and cloudy discharge at about one week into the cycle.
+At this point, you will be approaching ovulation.

-- Thick, sticky, and cloudy: Now it resembles the discharge from right before you were ovulating.
+- Thick, sticky, and cloudy:This resembles the discharge from right before you were ovulating.
 This is usually during the third week since your periods.
-This is usually the time when one is trying to figure out whether they have indeed conceived or not, but the only way they can try is by checking for any changes in their cervical mucus.
+This is usually the time when one is trying to figure out whether they have indeed conceived or not, but the only way they can try is by checking for any changes in the cervical mucus.